Mike11199/.NET-typescript-rock-climbing-and-ski-shop/cdk/README.md

   with push scanning disabled to match the existing repository.
-- `AlpinePeakStack` owns its root A-alias, listener rule, target group, ECS resources, service security group, RDS instance, ECS-to-RDS security group, and pgAdmin RDS access security group.
+- `AlpinePeakStack` owns its root A-alias, listener rule, target group, ECS resources, service security group, RDS instance, ECS-to-RDS security group, pgAdmin RDS access security group, and .NET CloudWatch log group.
 - The service security group accepts port 80 only from the shared ALB security group.
 The ECS-to-RDS group accepts PostgreSQL port 5432 only from the application service group.
 The separate definition in